A list of 89 novels about fairies

 Midnight Never Come by Marie Brennan

-Exploring themes of power, loyalty, identity, and the delicate balance between worlds, Brennan’s novel skillfully blends historical authenticity with rich fantasy elements to illuminate the interplay between human ambition and supernatural intrigue.
+Themes of power, loyalty, identity, and balance between worlds illuminate human ambition and supernatural intrigue.

 65. 65